 There are instances when PayPal can be an excellent payment processing tool.
 But, churches can bypass higher donation processing fees, receive donations faster, and streamline the entire fundraising process with a dedicated platform like Donorbox.

-Additionally, churches and nonprofits get access to a valuable set of tools and features critical to fundraising, donor, and tax management.
+Additionally, churches and nonprofits get access to a valuable set of tools and features critical to fundraising, crowdfunding, donor, and tax management.

 1. Churches are unable to customize donation forms with PayPal.